hl7ch/ig-template/README.md

 # ahdis ig template for IG Publisher
-this is a very basic fhir implemenation guide template based on from the [fhir.base.template](https://github.com/HL7/ig-template-base) for the [IG Publisher](https://wiki.hl7.org/IG_Publisher_Documentation)
+this is a very basic fhir implementation guide template based on from the [fhir.base.template](https://github.com/HL7/ig-template-base) for the [IG Publisher](https://wiki.hl7.org/IG_Publisher_Documentation)

 ## Features